agemor/yaongwiki/README.md

 - PHP7
 - MySQL (or MariaDB)

+## Releases

+List of available releases can be viewed [here](https://github.com/agemor/yaongwiki/releases).
+The latest version is `v1.2`

 ## Installation

 Copy contents of `src` folder to your desired remote directory.
 After that, you can start installation process visiting the directory.